-The world of non-alcoholic wine has come a long way.
-It seems like it wasn’t all that long ago when people who don’t drink alcohol but still love wine were stuck sipping sparkling grape juice with their nice steak dinners.
+The world of non alcoholic wine has come a long way.
+It seems like it wasn’t all that long ago when people who don’t drink alcohol but still love wine were stuck sipping sparkling apple cider with their nice steak dinners.
 That’s not the case anymore.
-We’re a little spoiled here in Los Angeles, what with our boutique-y non-alcoholic bottle shops, but even chain liquor stores and grocery stores have started to stock decent dealcoholized wines.
-The best non-alcoholic red wine still might not be as accessible as the regular kind, but progress is definitely being made.
-For this taste test, we sourced bottles you’re likely to find at your local big-box booze store, as well as some you’ll have to go online to find.
+We’re a little spoiled here in Los Angeles, what with our boutique-y non alcoholic bottle shops, but even chain liquor stores and grocery stores have started to stock decent dealcoholized wines.
+The best non alcoholic red wine still might not be as accessible as the regular kind, but progress is definitely being made.
+For our two separate alcohol free red wine taste tests, we sourced bottles you’re likely to find at your local big-box booze store, as well as some you’ll have to go online to find.

-When I sat down at my desk with a bunch of bottles of non-alcoholic red wine, I didn’t really know what to expect.
-Personally, I find most non-alcoholic beers to be dead ringers for their alcoholic counterparts.
-But I’ve also sampled plenty of non-alcoholic spirits (like non-alcoholic whiskey), and they definitely tend to lack some bite without those intoxicating fermented sugars.
-I’d say non-alcoholic red wines land somewhere in the middle: They’re not quite as convincing as N/A beer, but they’re definitely better than N/A liquor.
+When I first sat down at my desk with a bunch of bottles of non alcoholic red wine, I didn’t really know what to expect.
+Personally, I find most non alcoholic beers to be dead ringers for their alcoholic counterparts.
+But I’ve also sampled plenty of non alcoholic spirits (like non alcoholic whiskey, non alcoholic gin, and even non alcoholic vodka), and they definitely tend to lack some bite without those intoxicating fermented sugars.
+I’d say non alcoholic red wine lands somewhere in the middle: It’s not quite as convincing as NA beer, but it’s definitely better than NA liquor.
 Many manage to be tannic but strike an almost vinegary note.
 But, if you step into the world of non-alcoholic wines with the right expectations, there are some pretty pleasant-tasting options out there.
+Here’s the best alcohol free red wine for your next booze-free fancy dinner.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.